 Work Search Can MAKE or BREAK Your Workers' Comp Case!

-Navigating a workers' compensation case can be overwhelming, especially when you’re trying to recover from an injury and get back on your feet.
 One critical aspect many people face is the requirement to look for work, even while injured.
 Known as a "work search" obligation, this process is legally required for certain cases where a worker has been deemed partially disabled but is still considered capable of some level of employment.
+This guide breaks down the essentials of work search obligations in workers’ comp cases.

-Situations Requiring a Work Search
+Situations Requiring Work Search

-Knowing when a work search is required in a workers' compensation case is essential for avoiding any unexpected disruptions to your benefits.
 Typically, a work search obligation kicks in when a doctor or judge assesses that you have a temporary partial disability, meaning your injury doesn’t fully prevent you from working but does impose restrictions on what you can do.

 In practical terms, this means that if your doctor believes you can perform certain types of light or modified work—or if a judge rules that your disability level isn’t total—you’ll need to show proof that you’re actively seeking employment within those limitations.
 This requirement exists even though you might still be dealing with significant pain or mobility issues.